HOH

 lighted up in Sodium-D orange, welcomed us with a mysterious glow.

-We entered the cite.
 First we have to find a place to stay.
 We found a

 place with relative ease, for it was still early in the evening.
 Let's